ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_webapps/oauth.md

 There are a few simple questions to determine whether your web app needs user logins or not

-1. Do you need to save any information between sessions?
+1.  <b>Do you need to save any information between sessions</b>?
     * If the answer is yes, then that means your web app will need a [Database](/webapps/database/).
-    * And if you need a database, you'll need user logins, even if you don't think you need to save any particular information about individual users.
+    * And if you need a database, <b>you'll need user logins, so you'll need OAuth</b>
+    * This is true even if you don't think you need to save any particular information about individual users.
     * The reason has to do with security and accountability.
 Any webapp that let's users upload content without authentication quickly becomes a cesspool of spam, left by bots and trolls.
-    * Requiring logins gives you some degree of control over this.
-It doesn't entirely prevent it, but it does slow down the process, and give you some way to ban specific abusive accounts.
+    * Requiring logins&mdash;and tracking which users have uploaded which content&mdash;gives you some degree of control over this.
+    * It doesn't entirely prevent abuse, but it does slow down the process, and give you some way to ban specific abusive accounts.
     * An even better way is to require not only a login, but an "approved" account.
     * The sample code we are providing shows a particular way of doing this, levering the Github *organization* feature.
 More on that later.

-2. Do you want users to be able to save personalized information and preferences on your site?
+2.  <b>Do you want users to be able to save personalized information and preferences on your site</b>?
-    * If the answer is yes, then you'll need user logins
+    * If the answer is yes, then <b>you'll need user logins, so you'll need OAuth</b>
     * You'll also need a database of some kind in which to store those user preferences.
     * While your app will not be storing the username/password information, your app *will* update a a table/dictionary of users, keyed by the username.